 As there was no resistance put up at the Customs House, the smugglers were able to carry away two tons of tea.
 After stopping for breakfast at Fordingbridge in Hampshire, they dispersed the goods throughout the southern counties.
 There was a long search for the smugglers, and eventually, one of them was apprehended in 1748.

-The Poole Customs House Officer, William Galley, and another witness to the crime, a shoemaker named Daniel Chater from Fordingbridge, were called to give evidence at his trial near Stansted in West Sussex.
+The Poole Customs House Officer, William Galley and another witness to the crime, a shoemaker named Daniel Chater from Fordingbridge, were called to give evidence at his trial near Stansted in West Sussex.
 On their way to the trial, the men were intercepted at Rowlands Castle by the other members of the smuggling gang.
 Both William Galley and Daniel Chater were tortured and brutally murdered.

 As a warning to other smugglers, their bodies were placed at various sites around the major routes to Chichester and the stone was put up at the Broyle, where it now stands.